quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part88_Observations_an.md

 ---

 #### Markov State and Partial Observability
 Background context: In dealing with partial observability, the concept of a Markov state is crucial.
-A Markov state \(S_t\) is defined as a vector of probabilities related to core tests that can be observed directly.
+A Markov state $S_t$ is defined as a vector of probabilities related to core tests that can be observed directly.

 :p What is a Markov state in the context of reinforcement learning?
 ??x
 A Markov state in reinforcement learning refers to a state representation where future observations and actions are predictable based on the current state.
-This state is defined by a vector of probabilities \(d\)-vector, which are specifically chosen “core” tests as mentioned (17.6).
-The state-update function \(u\) updates this vector, similar to Bayes' rule but grounded in observable data, making it easier to learn.
+This state is defined by a vector of probabilities $d $-vector, which are specifically chosen “core” tests as mentioned (17.6).
+The state-update function $ u$ updates this vector, similar to Bayes' rule but grounded in observable data, making it easier to learn.

 ```java
 // Pseudocode for updating Markov State